aurangau/MMSP2026/README.md

 using a sharpness-aware composite loss are preferred in 67% of binarized comparisons, as opposed to losses that do not explicitly target sharpness.

+## Ablation Study on the selection of Hyper-parameters